Pyrus cordata: English population

 The species receives its English name from the area it was originally found growing in Plymouth in 1871 by a local naturalist, T. R. Archer Briggs.
 In the United Kingdom the species is very rare and is confined to two areas – Plymouth and Truro.

-The genetic diversity of the species in the UK is very low with the two widely scattered populations being genetically identical which suggests that one of the populations was established from clone material taken from the other (suckers or cuttings).
+The genetic diversity of the species in the UK is very low with the two widely scattered populations being genetically identical which suggests that one of the populations was established from clonal material taken from the other (suckers or cuttings).

 However this lack of genetic diversity is a threat to the population because most of the seeds are infertile, but efforts are being made to conserve the population by controlled breeding of trees in botanical gardens and by attempting to induce genetic mutations and variation in cultivated specimens.

 Genetic material from other parts of Europe is being avoided, so no trees are being introduced from the mainland European population.

 The conservation of the species involves attempting to increase the genetic diversity and so it is hoped that some mutations will take place with the cultivated stock which it is hoped will allow them to breed more successfully (Pears are self-sterile, so clones cannot breed easily with other clones).

 The species suffers from low seed fertility caused by the inbreeding of the two, British populations and conservation efforts are attempting to combat this.

 The two populations are also threatened by the use of the landscape but they are being preserved in protected areas in their range.

 Botanists at Kew Gardens where conservation efforts are taking place have concluded that the Plymouth pear was brought from Brittany as a hedging plant several hundred years ago.